seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 }
 ```

-In the previous exampe, the lambda for the `let` function isn't executed so the `message` variable is null.
+In the previous example, the lambda for the `let` function isn't executed because the `optionalVal` was null.
+This results in the `message` variable being null.

 ### Run

-The `run` function is Kotlin is commonly used for object creation and computing a result.
-A good example for this would be instantiating a service, configuring the properties (e.g., ports), executing the service, and return the results.
+The `run` function is commonly used for object creation and computing a result.
+A good example for this would be instantiating a service, configuring the properties (e.g., ports), executing the service, and returning the results.

 ```kotlin
 val service = HttpService()